espressif/vscode-esp-idf-extension/docs/WSL.md

 it means that `usbipd` tool has been installed successfully on both side if all commands above can work well.

-The user might need to install/update pip in the virtual environment like:
+You might need to install/update pip in the virtual environment like:

 # Visual Studio Code